-On the whole, Ally’s interest rates are slightly better than what Capital One offers.
-More specifically, Ally’s savings account boasts a 0.50% APY, while Capital One’s offers a lower 0.40% APY.
-On the other hand, their multitude of CD rates are quite similar.
+On the whole, Capital One’s interest rates are similar to what Ally offers.
+More specifically, Ally’s savings account offers a 3.75% APY, while Capital One’s features a slightly lower 3.50% APY.
+Their multitude of CD rates are also quite similar.
 Ally’s best CD rates come with its 1- to 5-year accounts, while Capital One’s 3- to 5-year accounts offer its strongest rates.

 It’s important to note that both banks’ money market accounts and interest-earning checking accounts earn interest according to balance tiers.
 This means that your rate depends on your account balance.
 In these cases, the higher your balance, the higher your rate.
 Ally’s High-Yield CDs and No Penalty CDs also earn based on balance tiers.
 Luckily, even the lowest balances earn at competitive rates.

 Ally Bank is an excellent choice for those who want to earn at top rates and don’t mind the lack of physical branches.
 Capital One, however, still earns at rates well above its big bank competitors’ rates, with the added benefit of some physical locations.
 You’ll have to find out whether you have a Capital One Cafe or branch near you.
 Then you can determine which bank would be better for you according to each one’s rates, accounts and other features.

 - Still not sure which bank is right for you?
 It’s easy to get caught up in the bells and whistles a bank can offer.
 Your first step should be to figure out what you want and need from a bank.
 Do you need a break from fees with a free checking account?
 Or do you want one with the best overdraft protection.
 Knowing what you need will help you eliminate options and get you closer to choosing the right bank.